-Fisch, Jill E., "Appraisal Waivers" (2020).
+Fisch, Jill E., "A Lesson from Startups: Contracting Out of Shareholder Appraisal" (2021).
 Faculty Scholarship at Penn Law.
 2198.

 Business Organizations Law Commons, Corporate Finance Commons, Economic Policy Commons, Finance Commons, Law and Economics Commons, Policy Design, Analysis, and Evaluation Commons, Securities Law Commons